kgptrainor/kgptrainor.github.io/_posts/2024-03-04-Contour-Ingress-Controller.markdown

 # Example app to test the ingress

-Modified example based on teh follwoing blog , we use the yellow and green service to test our rules: https://aws.amazon.com/blogs/containers/how-to-expose-multiple-applications-on-amazon-eks-using-a-single-application-load-balancer/
+Modified example based on the follwoing blog , we use the yellow and green service to test our rules: https://aws.amazon.com/blogs/containers/how-to-expose-multiple-applications-on-amazon-eks-using-a-single-application-load-balancer/

 ## 1. Application and Docker Image Creation Process